 The sandstone hills of the Appalachian Plateau envelope this region of Ohio.
 Barkcamp State Park is one of the few places where visitors can glimpse what Ohio's forests looked like prior to settlement.
 The park's picturesque hills and quiet lake draw campers, paddlers, anglers, horseback riders, and hikers to experience the region's natural splendor.

 The walk-through archery range just beyond the park office has ten 3D targets.
 Bring your own equipment.
 Field points only; broadhead tips are not allowed.

 Hand-powered vessels and boats with electric motors are permitted on 117-acre Belmont Lake.
 Seasonal boat tie-ups are available.
-One launch ramp is on the west side of the lake near the park entrance, and a hand-launch area is across the lake near the beach.
 Swimming from your boat is NOT allowed.

 Barkcamp State Park Campground has a variety of sites including Full Hookup, Electric, and Tent-only sites.
 Some are ADA compliant and some accommodate Equestrian Camping.
 Sherman Cabins are available.
 One Group Camp is available.

 Anglers will enjoy good catches of bass, bluegill, catfish, crappie, saugeye and trout.

 - An accessible fishing area is located near the boat launch.